 - 2 specialised modules

-Participants who successfully completed the course will receive a Certificate of Advanced Studies, which is granted 20 ECTS credits.
+Participants who successfully completed the course will receive a Certificate of Advanced Studies (CAS) in Statistics and the Evaluation of Forensic Evidence, delivered by the University of Lausanne, which is granted 20 ECTS credits.

 Core Module 1: Uncertainty in forensic science